anniejs02/OMG_ML/README.md

 # Onco Microbiome GEM Machine Learning (OMG-ML)
-Welcome to CRC-CARAMeL: Colorectal Cancer Condition-specific Anticancer Regimen Assessment using Mechanistic Learning.
+Welcome to OMG-ML, a systems biology approach to predicting colon cancer treatments.
 This guide walks you through setting up and running OMG-ML in MATLAB.
 This tool allows for predicting the effect of multi-drug combinations on colorectal cancer (CRC) and the effect of microorganisms on treatment responses.